MattCSmith/Project-365/README.md

 ## Day 15
 Bug Hunting!
 Today was unforuntatly no very productive due to the realisation that forms are not discoved by as Netlify forms if they are state dependant.
 Because I want to conditionally render the form, I will need to figure out another method.

+## Day 16
+Switched things up today and worked on a small Node project.
+Half way through this micro project, will reveal more once complete.